 For more than 160 years, Western Union has provided people and businesses with fast and reliable ways to move money.
 The company operates 500,000 agent locations and employs 10,000 people around the world.

 Western Union uses technology seamlessly to help millions of people worldwide exchange money in minutes, from the United States to Mexico, Mongolia to Senegal.
 Yet the company’s reconciliations process was still highly manual and time consuming, requiring at least 10 processing days every month.
 Even though the company operates in more than 200 countries, all reconciliations were also managed solely in dollars.

 Western Union rolled out Account Reconciliations over a period of four months.
-The company offered training through BlackLine’s university and did six webinars.
+The company offered training through BlackLine U and did six webinars.
 “Change management is key.
-Our users had selected BlackLine, so had they skin in the game.
-We had buy in before we rolled it out,” said Carroll.
+Our users had selected BlackLine, so they had skin in the game.
+We had buy-in before we rolled it out,” says Carroll.

 Improved workflow efficiency and employee productivity by eliminating manual processes.
-With BlackLine’s Reconciliation, Western Union brought all monthly reconciliations online, eliminating the need for duplicate data entry, printing, and back and forth emails.
+With BlackLine Account Reconciliations, Western Union brought all monthly reconciliations online, eliminating the need for duplicate data entry, printing, and back-and-forth emails.
 “Printer paper, printer cartridges, and folders are redundant,” said one user.
 According to Carroll, “BlackLine has given us a greater level of efficiency in terms of workflow.
 It replaced all our manual processes.
 We have everything in a one-stop shop.
 All reports are produced out of BlackLine, and we have significantly reduced our printing needs.”